fhidalgor/mutagenesis_visualization/docs/mut_processing.rst

 ``calculate_enrichment``.
 This function allows for different parameters to tune how the data is processed and normalized.

 In this example, we show two different ways of using ``calculate_enrichment``.
 Note that the parameters of choice will have a say on the final result.
 In the example, the tonality of red of the two heatmaps is slightly different.
-A more detailed explanation of the parameters can be found in :ref:`normalization`.
+A more detailed explanation of the parameters can be found in :ref:`normalizing`.

 .. code:: ipython3